input-output-hk/mithril/mithril-client/README.md

 - [rug](https://crates.io/crates/rug)
 - [num](https://crates.io/crates/num)

-If your target platform family is `unix` by default is used `rug`, it could be changed by using `num-integer-backend` feature.
+You can switch beetwen them by using `rug-backend` and `num-integer-backend` respectively.
-For `windows` and `wasm` target platforms `rug` is not supported, so `num-integer-backend` will be used all the time.
+For Windows and WASM target platforms only `num-integer-backend` is available, for others `rug-backend` is a default option.

 ## Getting Help